privacy-scaling-explorations/maci/specs/02_contract.md

 ## Merkle trees in storage

-We maintain the roots of 2 Merkle trees in the MACI contract:
+We maintain two Merkle roots in the MACI contract:

 | Tree root | Represents |
 |-|-|